Published:

 A balanced real estate market is one that has around five to six months of supply, according to economists.
 That means, in theory, that it would take five or six months to sell all homes currently for sale if no new ones came onto the market.

-According to recent reports, both of these cities had less than a 1-month supply of homes for sale in January 2022.
-By comparison, the average for real estate markets across the country was a 3-month supply of homes for sale — and even that is well below normal.
+According to recent reports, both of these cities had around a 2.3-month supply of homes for sale in January 2026.
+By comparison, the average for real estate markets across the country was a 3.5-month supply of homes for sale – and even that is below normal.
 So both the Kirkland and Seattle housing markets are experiencing chronically low levels of housing supply.

 5. Multiple Offers, Bidding Wars, Etc.